QUICKguils/kom_rk/README.md

   - `requirements.m` provides an estimation of the spacecraft attitude and power needs that meets the performance requirements.
-  - `ss_model.m` provides the state-space representations of the spacecraft dynamcis in roll, pitch and yaw.
+  - `ss_model.m` provides the state-space representations of the spacecraft dynamics in roll, pitch and yaw.
   - `lqr_control.m` provides a controller derived from a linear quadratic regulation (LQR).
-  - `pid_control` provides a controller derived from a proportional-integral-derivative control (PID control).
+  - `pid_control.m` provides a controller derived from a proportional-integral-derivative control (PID control).
   - `util/`: collection of utility functions that are used throughout the project.
   - `slx/`: Simulink models for LQR and PID control.
-- `res/`: contains the `.mat` files that hold the relevant data that were computed thoughout the project.
+- `res/`: contains the `.mat` files that hold the relevant data that were computed throughout the project.
 This directory is automatically created, if absent on the user's machine.